motioneye-project/motioneyeos/.github/ISSUE_TEMPLATE.md

 My camera model is: (insert your camera model, e.g. Logitech C290).

+### Network Connection

+My motionEyeOS unit is connected to the network via: (choose your network connection, e.g. WiFi, Ethernet).

 ### Peripherals

 I am using the following peripherals that I consider relevant to this issue: